hieutdle/mage/README.md

-# Vivy: An experimental ML application in Rust
+Attempt to develop an ML application in Rust